aral/ar.al-site/content/2019/02/01/hypha-spike-multiwriter-2/index.md

 5. ✔ Also add the ephemeral messaging channel to replication over WebSocket
 6. ✔ ([tag](https://source.ind.ie/hypha/spikes/multiwriter-2/tags/relay-1)) Also add the ephemeral messaging channel to replication over TCP
 7. ✔ ([tag](https://source.ind.ie/hypha/spikes/multiwriter-2/tags/deduplication)) Add ephemeral message deduplication to the browser and native clients as messages may be received more than once due to the always-on node relay.
-8. Encrypt the messages over the ephemeral messaging channel.
+8. ✔ ([source](https://source.ind.ie/hypha/secure-ephemeral-messaging-channel)) Implement a secure ephemeral messaging channel as a Dat extension based on [DEP-0000: Ephemeral Message (Extension Message)](https://github.com/beakerbrowser/dat-ephemeral-ext-msg).
+9. ✔ ([tag](https://source.ind.ie/hypha/spikes/multiwriter-2/tags/secure-messages-1)) Implement the secure ephemeral messaging channel in the spike.
+(Currently only on WebRTC replication.)
+10. Extend the secure ephemeral messaging channel to support unprivileged relay nodes (the always-on nodes).
+11. Implement secure ephemeral messaging channel on WebSocket connection
+12. Update the native app (mock) to accept a secret key and set up the secure ephemeral messaging channel over a TCP connection.
+13. Create a higher level Hypha authentication library with a simpler API that abstracts away the messaging aspect (@hypha/auth)

+### Lower priority; might be pushed to later spike or iteration:

-9. Add options to interface to selectively enable replication over WebSocket or WebRTC or both for testing.
+1. Add options to interface to selectively enable replication over WebSocket or WebRTC or both for testing.
-10. Clean up the interface and carry out some general housekeeping on the code.
+2. Clean up the interface and carry out some general housekeeping on the code.

 ## Future plans